costinm/webhook-certificate-generator/README.md

+# Istio cert generator

+This is an alternative mechanism to generate Secrets or SDS secrets for Istio, using Apiserver to sign the certificates.

+Due to limitations in Apiserver, this can only generate DNS-based certificates.
+Istio supports DNS certificates using explicit configs - WIP to automate this.

+Certificates are generated with the following scheme:

+  SA.NS.svc.cluster.local

+The rationale for this scheme: if you define a service account with the same name as a service, it will work without any custom configuration.

+Note: Chiron component in Istio is supporting a similar capability, the cert-generation work in this repo can be merged there.
+Patching the webhooks in Istio is migrating to Operator and istioctl.

+Original Readme:

 # Webhook Certificate Generator
 Uses the Kubernetes CSR Api to create a Secret containing a private key and signed certificate.